ioccc-src/winner/1984/anonymous/README.md

 program.
 What reads like a read may be written like a write!

-NOTE: this entry will probably not work under macOS with the Apple chips (Intel should be fine though we have no way to test this).
+NOTE: this entry will probably not work under macOS with the Apple chips (Intel should be fine though we have no way to test this; if anyone can confirm whether this will work under macOS with an Intel chip we'd appreciate if you let us know).
 Although it will compile cleanly it will not print anything out.
-More specifically, on modern systems one might need to specify `-m32` but the Apple chips which are arm64 based will not compile this entry:
+More specifically, on modern systems one might need to specify `-m32` (though this actually doesn't seem to be the case) but the Apple chips which are arm64 based will not compile this entry:

 	ld: unknown/unsupported architecture name for: -arch armv4t